1A. Quick-start

 0 PRIMARY 1 PrimaryHDU 7 (101, 101, 61) float32

-The fits file contains an ADI datacube of 61 images 101x101 px across.
-The length of the parallactic angle vector for this observation is thus also 61.
+The FITS file contains an ADI datacube of 61 images 101x101 px across.
+The length of the derotation angle vector for this observation is thus also 61.

 Now let’s load all the data in memory with the open_fits function: